WELCOME TO THE HOMEPAGE OF THE

 Information: If you would like to join us or receive further information about the Association, please contact the Secretary Kevin Galvin at Secretary@CAGB

-As stated above, the CAGB was formed in June 2000 and first presented a copy of a draft Constitution to the Gathering held in May 2005.
+As stated above, the CAGB held its first formal meeting in June 2000 and first presented a copy of a draft Constitution to the Gathering held in May 2005.
 After a full discussion on its contents some minor changes where made and the amended version was ratified at the Annual General Meeting that preceded the Gathering in Birmingham, 12th November 2005.
-Subsequent changes in the composition of the committee has resulted in some minor changes being necessary and this resulted in a Draft Version 2, this has not yet been approved.
-The new draft will now be e-mailed in 2013 for comment before being ratified at the November 2013 AGM.
+Subsequent changes in the composition of the committee has resulted in some minor changes being necessary and this resulted in a Draft Version 2, as a result of the 2015 AGM further changes were agreed which included changing the membership year to run from 1 January to 31 December, the agreed changes will be published shortly.
 Version 1 can be viewed here.

 THE CROW'S NEST

-The Crow's Nest Volume 12, Number 2 was dispatched in January 2013 to all those members who have paid their subscription for 2012-13.
+The Crow's Nest, Volume 14, Number 2 (Autumn/Winter 2014-15) was dispatched to all those members who have paid their subscription for 2014-15 (Extended Membership Year).
+Volume 15, Spring/Summer/Autumn 2015 has been printed and will complete the publications for the extended membership year 2014-15.

 REPORTS FROM MEETINGS AND GATHERINGS